The Clerestory Podcast S1 E25

 Acknowledgements

-Special thanks to the Mountain School Garden Hill Fund for financial contribution to Clerestory's 2021 summer issue on therapy and healing; Connie Barton of Studio Connie for branding and design; Spevack Loeb for website development and design; Geoffrey James for audio support on the Clerestory Podcast.
+Special thanks Connie Barton of Studio Connie for branding and design; Spevack Loeb for website development and design; and Studio Faculty for anthology design and production.